GuideSep 22, 2025·12 min read

 Why does it matter?

-Research consistently shows that 70–80% of AI projects fail to deliver their expected ROI.
-The most common reason isn’t bad technology — it’s poor preparation.
+Research consistently shows that 70-80% of AI projects fail to deliver their expected ROI.
+The most common reason is not bad technology.
+It is poor preparation.
 Organisations that invest in readiness assessments before implementation see significantly higher success rates and faster time to value.

 The 5 Pillars of AI Readiness